wandagarbocz/genealogical-tree/README.md

 # genealogic-tree
-Genealogic tree in c++, using fltk library
+Genealogical tree in c++, using fltk library